Killer Shrike

 Killer Shrike is the name of two fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

-The Simon Maddicks version of Killer Shrike first appeared in The Rampaging Hulk #1 (Jan.
-1977) and was created by John Warner and John Buscema.
+The Simon Maddicks incarnation of Killer Shrike first appeared in The Rampaging Hulk #1 (January 1977) and was created by John Warner and John Buscema.

 Fictional character biography

 Simon Maddicks

 Simon Maddicks was born in Williamsburg, Virginia.
 He began his career as a soldier in the United States Army.
 After that, he recalls little of his own past for some reason.
-When he was selected to be a special agent of the Roxxon Oil Company, Maddicks became a mercenary and professional criminal, more specifically a special agent in covert operations.
-He was sent to the Mutagenics Laboratory of the Brand Corporation, where he underwent extensive conditioning which increased his human abilities.
-He also underwent surgery which implanted a miniature anti-gravity generator in his spine.
-Roxxon later gave Maddicks his super-villain costume and the codename "Killer Shrike".
+Maddicks becomes a mercenary and special agent and is given powered armor and an anti-gravity generator implanted in his spine.